elastos/Elastos/ELA.CR.NewProposal/README.md

 ```
 If you cannot see the version number, there must be something wrong when install.

-### Clone source code to $GOPATH/src folder
+### Clone source code to $GOPATH/src/github.com/elastos folder
-Make sure you are in the folder of $GOPATH/src
+Make sure you are in the folder of $GOPATH/src/github.com/elastos
 ```shell
 $ git clone https://github.com/elastos/Elastos.ELA.git
 ```

-If clone works successfully, you should see folder structure like $GOPATH/src/Elastos.ELA/makefile
+If clone works successfully, you should see folder structure like $GOPATH/src/github.com/elastos/Elastos.ELA/Makefile
 ### Glide install

-Run `glide update && glide install` to install depandencies.
+cd $GOPATH/src/github.com/elastos/Elastos.ELA and Run `glide update && glide install` to install depandencies.

 ### Make

-Run `make` to build files.
+cd $GOPATH/src/github.com/elastos/Elastos.ELA and Run `make` to build files.

 If you did not see any error message, congratulations, you have made the ELA full node.
 ## Run on Mac

-- run ./ela to run the node program.
+- run `./ela` to run the node program.

 ## Build on Ubuntu